Ph.D. in Depth Psychology Emphasis in Psychotherapy

 Students enrolled in the Ph.D. in Depth Psychology with Emphasis in Psychotherapy must meet the following degree requirements below.

 1. Students must complete a total of 83 quarter units to fulfill the degree requirement for graduation.
 A minimum grade of C is required in each completed course.
 A cumulative grade point average of 3.0 must be maintained.

 2. Students must comply with attendance requirements as stated in the Student Handbook.

 3. Students must successfully pass a comprehensive written examination at the end of the second year of coursework.

 4. Students must successfully present a Control Paper describing their clinical work with one client to two faculty members during the third year of the clinical practica.

 5. Students must successfully complete a comprehensive oral presentation at the end of the third year of course work.

 6. Students must write, submit, and defend an original dissertation accepted by the faculty.

-7. Students are advised to take part in depth-oriented psychotherapy or analysis while enrolled in the program.
-While this is not monitored or required for graduation it is strongly recommended by the faculty.
+7. Students are strongly encouraged to take part in depth-oriented psychotherapy or analysis while enrolled in the program.
+While this is not monitored or required for graduation it is highly recommended by the faculty.

 There is no minimum number of required hours of practice, but students must be engaged in the practice of psychotherapy while enrolled in coursework.
 This assures that all students will be able to participate fully in the sequence of practicum courses.
 Pacifica does not provide supervision as required for licensure or any other purpose.
 Students must provide for their own insurance coverage for professional liability.